OlivierLD/JOB/README.md

  $> JAVA_HOME=/opt/jdk/jdk1.8.0_112
  $> PATH=$JAVA_HOME/bin:$PATH
 ```
 After that, the commands above should return the expected values.
-You can check if thei is correct by typing
+You can check if this is correct by typing
 ```bash
  $> javac -version
  $> javah -version